‘If you ever betray any of the trust I am about to place in you, I will have no hesitation in hunting you down and killing you.’

 Again he paused and looked quizzically at John.
 ‘Then again, you might enjoy working with me.
 Oh!
 Just one last point.
 There will be no formal announcement of your new status.
 I will only ask for you to accompany me when I am engaged in activities concerned with the Prince’s security.’

 He paused again.
 ‘I also intend to use Piers de Windsor in a similar role.
-Sometime tomorrow you should take time to talk to him.
+Sometime tomorrow you should take the time to talk to him.
 However, one of our rules is that you will never exchange information unless you know positively it is already shared or unless I call a conference to discuss a particular issue.
 You will not, therefore, discuss Ximene Trencavel with Piers at this stage.’

 John’s eyebrows rose.
 The thought suddenly occurred to him that he might have been chosen specifically because he did know about Ximene and the true purpose of this mission.
-Perhaps it was nothing to do with his having impressed the Earl, it just the Earl’s way of ensuring he told no one else!
+Perhaps it was nothing to do with his having impressed the Earl, it was just the Earl’s way of ensuring he told no one else!
 He consoled himself that at the very least it added a new dimension to his adventure, for he was to be given the opportunity to learn about a world he had not known existed.

 The Earl spoke quickly and easily.
 ‘Welcome to the business of guarding the Prince’s security.’